mmikowski/hi_score/README.md

 ## Overview
 There it is again.
 The new *hot* SPA framework that makes our current one obsolete.
 Now we have to unlearn everything from the old and reinvest in the new *hotness*.
-Some developers have spent far more time learning framework DSLs than pure JavaScript.
+Some of us have spent far more time learning intricate framework DSLs than the JavaScript we need.
 Are we ready to get off that treadmill?

 [Do we really want an SPA framework?][7]
-If not, then **hi**\_**score** is here to help.
+If not, then `hi_score` is here to help.
 Our intention is to provide an ever improving set of best-in-class libraries that we control, instead of having a framework that controls us.
+We thought of calling it `low-score` or `under-dash` but thought we'd aim higher.

 ## Code Style
 We use the code style presented in the book book